 But, a patient’s overall health is just as dependent on the medication being dispensed as it is on the nurse’s academic progression and level of knowledge.

-It is also true that nurses with continued education are better equipped to deal with the growing demands of the nursing field.
+It is also true that nurses with higher education are better equipped to deal with the growing demands of the nursing field, but it also allows them to take on more responsibilities and climb up their career ladder.
 For many RNs, this is one of the main reasons for pursuing a BSN.

 “It’s great that you have gained your ADN degree, passed NCLEX and became an RN.
 It is a dream that many have had but few have achieved.
 Now for the next step and that is to get your BSN.
 With your RN under your belt, you’ll have opportunities to gain knowledge and grow in the field while you study online for your BSN.